ruuda/blog/posts/build-system-insights.md

 fall out naturally from this point of view.
 Scala’s Dotty compiler [implements this idea][dotty].
-Incremental compilation in Rust [is also based][rustc] on [lazy functional][rustc2] graph caching, although its cache is neither immutable nor iput-addressable, and requires invalidation.
+Incremental compilation in Rust [is also based][rustc] on [lazy functional][rustc2] graph caching, although its cache is neither immutable nor input-addressable, and requires invalidation.
 In any case,
 caching the output of pure functions in an immutable input-addressable store